perladvent/perldotcom/content/article/bang-bang.md

         -- Larry Wall"
 ```

 Out of curiosity, what if we tried to go one step further?
-How about multiple shebangs in a file, where one of them has a `x`:
+How about multiple shebangs in a file, where one of them has a `-x`:

 ```perl
 #!/usr/bin/perl -x